Views: 1

 were purified and wiped from their breasts

-Having perceived the Creator’s immense mercy, they were freed from the weight of their faults.
+Having perceived the Creator’s immense mercy, they are freed from the weight of their faults.
 He is not there to oppress them, to crush them, but to lead them to Him.
-Amazement, “heyrân”, is a mystical state in the face of greatness, majesty; a contemplation that makes us see our creaturely state, “bandeh” says the Persian text, and that means servant, God’s servant, it tells us our condition, but also transports us towards the One we want to serve, to whom we want to give thanks.
+Amazement, “heyrân“, is a mystical state in the face of greatness, majesty; a contemplation that makes us see our condition of creatures, “bandeh” says the Persian text, and that means servant, God’s servant, it tells us our condition, but also transports us towards the One we want to serve, to whom we want to give thanks.

 آفتاب قربت از پیشان بتافت جمله را از پرتو آن جان بتافت